@PersistenceContext

 New entity instances become managed and persistent either by invoking

-method or by a cascading persist
+the persist method or by a cascading persist operation invoked from

-related entities that have the cascade=PERSIST
+related entities that have the cascade=PERSIST or cascade=ALL

 elements set in the relationship annotation.
 This means that the